andresvourakis/data-scientist-handbook/README.md

 - [Crafting a Data Science Portfolio That Will Actually Get You An Interview This 2024](https://medium.com/gitconnected/crafting-a-data-science-portfolio-that-will-actually-get-you-an-interview-this-2024-710c77d89d20): Medium blog.
 - [datascienceportfol.io](https://datascienceportfol.io): Great website to showcase your portfolio projects for free and get inspiration from the community.
 - [How to Make a Data Science Portfolio With GitHub Pages (2024)](https://www.youtube.com/watch?v=D9CLhQdLp8w&t=118s): YouTube video tutorial.
-- [Data Science Project Ideas](https://topmate.io/andres_vourakis/995993): A curated collection of Data Science project ideas specifically designed to solve common business problems and catch the eye of hiring managers.
+- [Data Science Project Ideas (2024 Edition)](https://topmate.io/andres_vourakis/995993): A curated collection of Data Science project ideas specifically designed to solve common business problems and catch the eye of hiring managers.

 ## Crafting a Resume
 - [Enhance CV](https://enhancv.com/): A tool that helps you build standout resumes that get results, with templates and guides tailored for data science roles.